kiyaGu/ranQuotes/README.md

-# ranQuotes
+# RanQuotes
-This repository hold a json file that holds quotes that are used/requested by the quotes application
+This repository hold a json file that holds quotes that are used/requested by the daily quotes application